• Menu

 What are dominoes made of?

-Classic dominoes are made from bone, wood, stone or ivory, though modern sets are made from plastics or synthetics.
+Classic dominoes are made from bone, wood, stone, or ivory, though modern sets are made from plastics or synthetics.

 How to count dominoes?

 Dominoes are counted in scoring using the number of dots on each domino.
-For example, the following tile counts as a score of 7, since it has 7 dots in total:
+For example, the following tile counts as a score of 7, since it has 7

 What happens when you lock the board?

-ocking the board in dominoes forces a draw, and points are calculated as if all players have lost, adding scores to their totals.
+Locking the board in dominoes forces a draw, and points are calculated as if all players have lost, adding scores to their totals.
 In some cases, certain variants penalize the player who caused the lock.

 How many people can play dominoes?